Last updated: July 26, 2021

 Linking to TFCCS websites and using their materials

 Information about linking to and using content from the websites and publications of TFCCS, such as ChristianScience.com, The Christian Science Monitor, Christian Science JSH-Online, and MBELibrary.org, can be found in the Terms of Service or Permissions guidelines on their respective websites.
 For specific guidelines on reusing our content, including content from our other websites, please visit our Permissions page.
 Guidelines for ChristianScience.com can be found at the top of the Permissions page, and links to guidelines for our other sites are at the bottom of the Permissions page.

 Use of Bible Lessons

 The Bible Lessons published in the Christian Science Quarterly (“Quarterly”) are copyrighted by The Christian Science Publishing Society (“CSPS”), and are not authorized for posting on the Internet.
-However, in the context of announcing Sunday Services on a branch church website, you may post the Subject, Golden Text and Responsive Reading for a current or future Bible Lesson (not more than 2 weeks in advance of the relevant Sunday), provided that you include a credit to the Quarterly and the particular Bible used, whether the King James Version or any other.
+However, in the context of announcing Sunday Services on a branch church website, you may post the text (no images) of the Subject, Golden Text and Responsive Reading for a current or future Bible Lesson (not more than 2 weeks in advance of the relevant Sunday), provided that you include a credit to the Quarterly and the particular Bible used, whether the King James Version or any other.
 Please also include a link to the Quarterly website, www.biblelesson.com, to provide your website’s visitors with more context and information about the Bible Lessons.
 Finally, please take down the Subject, Golden Text and Responsive Reading within one week after the applicable week of the Lesson has ended.
 For more detailed information on sharing the Bible Lessons, please see Section 3 of the Bible Lesson Terms of Service.

 Use of materials from TFCCS not provided for web use